pygame/pygame/docs/README.md

 Contributing steps:
 - Have an idea to improve the docs, perhaps create an issue on Github
-- Find the file you want to edit: it will most likely be in `docs/reST/ref`.
+- Find the file you want to edit: it will most likely be in `docs/reST/ref` OR
-OR
 - Pygame docs pages have an "Edit on Github" button, which will show you the file
-- Download the pygame source from Github locally.
+- Download the pygame source from Github locally
      ^ One way to do this is to fork and use a Git client to make that a local repository
-- Implement your idea.
+- Implement your idea
 - Follow the steps in "Generating the Documentation"
-     ^ This is important to test your changes work well
+     ^ This is important to test that your changes work well
 - Commit your changes, create a pull request

 ## Documentation Style

-The pygame documentation files have developed the convention of a 79 character line limit, from PEP8.
+The pygame documentation files have developed the convention of a 79-character line limit, from PEP8.

-They also use a 3 space indent.
+They also use a 3-space indent.

 ## Pygame Documentation Implementation Details